 Best for: Frequent shoppers.

 American Express had shoppers in mind when it created the Blue Cash Everyday Card.
-When you sign up, you’ll get a cool $200 cash back in statement credits when you spend $2,000 in the first six months of account opening!
+Earn up to $150 back when you shop with PayPal, plus earn $100 back as a statement credit after you spend $2,000 in purchases in the first 6 months of Card Membership for a $250 bonus total!
 Terms Apply.

 This card is impressive-yet-simple and makes it easy to instantly get cash back rewards, even after the sign-up period ends.
 Plus, there’s no annual fee.
 Could it get any easier?